alandipert/gherkin/README.md

 ## Learning more & getting involved

 gherkin is brand new, under active development, and not yet formally released.
 As such, its usage is error-prone and its documentation spotty.
-If you'd like to help us improve gherkin or have any questions, please join us in `#gherkin` on `irc.freenode.net`.
+If you'd like to help us improve gherkin, its documentation, or have any questions, please join us in `#gherkin` on `irc.freenode.net`.

 ## Related tools